Association Bylaws - amended April 13, 2015

 The annual dues shall be payable July first (1st) of each year.
 A member failing to pay such annual dues by August thirty-first (31st) shall be classified as delinquent and shall be suspended from membership privileges.
 Payment of dues received from new members ninety (90) days or less prior to CMTA's billing date will pay for the remainder of the current year and next.

 Article VI - Officers

 SECTION 1.
 Elected Officers.

-The elective officers of this Association shall be President, President-Elect, Vice President, Secretary, Treasurer, and Immediate Past President.
+The elective officers of this Association shall be President, President-Elect, Secretary, Treasurer, and Past President, Director-North and Director-South.

 SECTION 2.
 Term of Elective Office.